addff/2310-ITT440/10% Individual Assignment/BALQIS AINI CS255/README.md

 Eric IDE is a robust integrated development environment designed for Python.
 It offers a comprehensive set of features, including a syntax-highlighting code editor, debugging capabilities, project management tools, and version control integration, making it a valuable resource for Python developers.
 Cross-platform compatibility ensures that it can be used on Windows, macOS, and Linux.
 With its extensible plugin system, developers can customize their workflows and expand functionality.
 Additionally, Eric IDE is open source, providing the freedom to modify and adapt it to specific project requirements.

 Reason to use:
+Eric Python IDE is a versatile and cross-platform development environment for Python.
+It's known for its robust features, tight integration with PyQt, built-in debugger, version control support, code completion, and customization options.
+It's free, open source, and actively maintained.
+Eric IDE is a solid choice for Python developers, especially those working on GUI applications.

 How to use:

 #### Framework: Tkinter